vitiral/artifact/README.md

 ## Purpose
 Requirements and design-documentation are probably the most important components of writing quality software.
-Without writing out your requirements and tracking your design specifications, it can be very difficult to develop and maintain the product you were aiming to create.
+Without them it can be very difficult to develop and maintain the product you were aiming to create.
 However, there are no open source tools (or proprietary tools for that matter) that make this process simple, easy and fun. **rsk** aims to do that by giving you a:

  1. simple text-based format to write your requirements in (TOML).
 This makes it easy to track your requirements with the rest of your project using standard